 - Cybersecurity – Detection of malware: Analytics uses artificial intelligence while dealing with cybersecurity.
-It uses a large amount of data, detects the existence of malware before ill-disposed files are opened.
-It also recognises types of malware.
-Cybersecurity is critical because malware remains to evolve beside other advancements, from bots and botnets, ransomware and beyond.
+It uses a large amount of data and detects the existence of malware before ill-disposed files are opened.
+It also recognizes types of malware.
+Cybersecurity is critical because malware remains to evolve beside other advancements, from bots and botnets to ransomware and beyond.

-- Wealth management: Advanced analytics to business problems helps provide value to financial services, qualify managers with data to make quick, sustainable decisions.
-As a result, businesses are applying data and advanced analytics toward a more data-driven method to sales and marketing.
+- Wealth management: Advanced analytics to business problems helps provide value to financial services, and qualify managers with data to make quick, sustainable decisions.
+As a result, businesses are applying data and advanced analytics toward a more data-driven method of sales and marketing.

 - Microsoft Power BI: It is a cluster of software services, apps, and connectors that operate collectively to turn our unrelated sources of data into unified, visually immersive, and interactive insights.